 Beat the Heat: How to Make Lightweight, Colorful, Affordable Soutache Jewelry for Summer

-Now that summer is here, I’m officially switching into my summertime trying-not-to-melt uniform: tees, skirts, sandals.
-Unfortunately it can get too hot for jewelry, as much as it pains me to admit it, but I think I’ve found a solution this year: fiber jewelry, specifically soutache jewelry!
+When summer arrives, I officially switch into my summertime trying-not-to-melt uniform: tees, skirts, sandals.
+Sometimes it can get too hot for jewelry, though it pains me to admit it.
+But I think I’ve found a solution: fiber jewelry, specifically soutache jewelry!

-I think the most important part of making soutache jewelry is how to attach and build the soutache braid around a focal piece or incorporate components into the braid, especially when they have no holes.
-Here’s a snippet of how that’s done.
+The most important part of making soutache jewelry is how to attach and build the soutache braid around a focal piece or incorporate components into the braid.
+It seems difficult, because they have no holes.
+But here’s a snippet of how that’s done.

 Attaching Soutache Around Components